 Section 50 of this bill prohibits specific acts on the part of a service, including, without limitation, misappropriation of funds in trust, settlement for more than 50 percent of a debt with a creditor without a debtor's consent, gifts or premiums to enter into an agreement and representation that settlement has occurred without certification from a creditor.
 Sections 51-59 of this bill provide that the enforcement of the provisions of this bill occurs at two levels, the Commissioner and the individual level.
 The Commissioner has investigative power, power to order an individual to cease and desist, power to assess a civil penalty up to \$10,000 and power to bring a civil action.
 An individual may bring a civil action for compensatory damages, including, without limitation, triple damages, if a provider of debt-management services obtains payments not authorized by the provisions of this bill, and may seek punitive damages and attorney's fees.
 A service has a good faith mistake defense against liability.
 The statute of limitations pertaining to an action by the Commissioner is 4 years, and 2 years for a private right of action.
+Section 58 of this bill provides that a violation of a provision of this bill constitutes a deceptive trade practice and that, for such a violation, an individual may recover pursuant to the provisions of this bill or the provisions of existing law relating to deceptive trade practices.

-THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY.
-DO ENACT AS FOLLOWS:
+THE PEOPLE OF THE STATE OF NEVADA, REPRESENTED IN SENATE AND ASSEMBLY, DO ENACT AS FOLLOWS:

 - Section 1.
-Title 52 of NRS is hereby amended by adding thereto a new chapter to consist of the provisions set forth as sections 2 to 61, inclusive, of this act. - Sec.
+Title 56 of NRS is hereby amended by adding thereto a new chapter to consist of the provisions set forth as sections 2 to 61, inclusive, of this act. - Sec.
 2. This chapter may be cited as the Uniform Debt-Management Services Act. - Sec.
 3. As used in this chapter, unless the context otherwise requires, the words and terms defined in sections 4 to 24, inclusive, of this act have the meanings ascribed to them in those sections. - Sec.
-4. "Affiliate" means: - With respect to an individual: - (a) The spouse of the individual; - (b) A sibling of the individual or the spouse of a sibling; - (c) An individual or the spouse of an individual who is a lineal 14 ancestor or lineal descendant of the individual or the individual's 15 16 spouse; - (d) An aunt, uncle, great aunt, great uncle, first cousin, niece, nephew, grandniece or grandnephew, whether related by the whole or the half blood or adoption, or the spouse of any of them; 20 or - (e) Any other individual occupying the residence of the individual; and

-2. With respect to an entity:

-(a) A person that directly or indirectly controls, is controlled by or is under common control with the entity;

-(b) An officer of, or an individual performing similar

-functions with respect to, the entity;
+4. "Affiliate" means: - 1.
+With respect to an individual: - (a) The spouse of the individual; - (b) A sibling of the individual or the spouse of a sibling; - (c) An individual or the spouse of an individual who is a lineal ancestor or lineal descendant of the individual or the individual's spouse; - (d) An aunt, uncle, great aunt, great uncle, first cousin, niece, nephew, grandniece or grandnephew, whether related by the whole or the half blood or adoption, or the spouse of any of them; or - (e) Any other individual occupying the residence of the individual; and - 2.
+With respect to an entity: - (a) A person that directly or indirectly controls, is controlled by or is under common control with the entity; - (b) An officer of, or an individual performing similar functions with respect to, the entity; - (c) A director of, or an individual performing similar functions with respect to, the entity; - (d) Subject to adjustment of the dollar amount pursuant to subsection 6 of section 54 of this act, a person that receives or received more than \$25,000 from the entity in either the current year or the preceding year or a person that owns more than 10 percent of, or an individual who is employed by or is a director of, a person that receives or received more than \$25,000 from the entity in either the current year or the preceding year;

-(c) A director of, or an individual performing similar functions with respect to, the entity;
+(e) An officer or director of, or an individual performing similar functions with respect to, a person described in paragraph (a):